LavSarkari/leaks/_posts/2025-10-22-thm-lookup.md

 * elFinder versions are clickable in UI (look for `?` or the footer) , always check the UI for version strings.
 * when a suid binary uses plain `id` or other common utils, PATH hijack is your friend.

+> ngl im hard time pushing this walkthorugh and like its around my 8th retry ;-; kms. (using github pages if u guys havnt noticed it yet)